hiro-yano/insitesearch/Readme.md

 ## Usage
 ./server.js:
-* To search through a site and list search results in card forms.
+* To search through a site.
-* ./server.js:
- var pageList = ['index', 'orders', ...]
+* var pageList = ['index', 'orders', ...]
  ... lists names of search target pages that are html files and exclude a file extension ".html".

+public/js/search-result-card.js:
+* To list search results in card forms.

 public/js/search-light.js:
 * To highlight a keyword.